skyl/skyl2/README.rst

 There are a lot of nuances to AWS permissions/regions/etc which are beyond the scope of this readme.

-Put your .pem identity file into your .ssh/config, perhaps
+Put the path to your .pem identity file into your .ssh/config, perhaps

 .. sourcecode::